 However, as much as it is important to have a track record, it is equally important for individuals to have a great personality.
 Mentors seek individuals who are ambitious, energetic and who have the drive to conquer their goals.
 No one likes someone who complains or does not implement the necessary advice to succeed because the process to success gets boring quickly.

 Start developing a record of accomplishments for your business so that mentors have something to work with and you are able to attract the right mentors when the time comes.
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.